depiano/RestAPIphp/README.md

-Simple Rest API in PHP and SQL
+Simple Rest API in PHP